Happy Suppliers leads to Happy Customers

 Sticking with regular suppliers that you trust saves time and money for everyone involved in the business.
 A lack of quality suppliers may mean the business can no longer operate successfully, potentially leaving you without a job.

-Becoming a qualified purchaser
+Becoming a qualified procurement professional

 A Diploma of Business (Procurement) (BSB51518) will equip you with all the skills required to begin your career and ensure you have the necessary people skills to keep suppliers, staff and customers happy.
 Learn from courses about managing supplier relationships, managing risk and facilitating continuous improvement, to graduate with a well-rounded knowledge of the industry.